DonChong2000/TodayILearn/04. Career/Migration/Canada/Celpip Writing Prep/Email to HR, seek help for harassement.md

 During my morning shift at around 1:30pm, I was working on the workstation, and having some trouble with the blueprint.
 Harry comes from behind and embracing me, touches my chest using both of his hand.
 I was shocked and shout at him.

 Luckily another co-worker at the scene, Mr. Bob witnessed the whole instance and willing to testify for me.
-Also I believe the CCTC should have the whole instance recorded.
+Also I believe the CCTV should have the whole instance recorded.
 I request a resolution on this matter, any means as soon as possible.

 I would really appreciate if you can response promptly.
 Thank you very much for you attention on this matter.